 “We can share,” he offered with a seductive smile.
 “Where are you going?”

 My mind instantly flashed to the seven people−to my new husband−who trailed closely behind me, not more than moments from where I stood.
 Yet I answered, continuing to engage this stranger as the taxi’s exhaust fogged the air and my mind, mimicking the quickness of our breath and my urgency in the warm winter air.
 Our eyes never left each other’s.
 I offered him my cross streets, silent in my disbelief as the words fled my mouth.

 “I’m not far from there," he agreed.
 "Let’s go.”

 He opened the door, and with an inviting gesture of his hand, beckoned me inside.

 I stood on the sidewalk, motionless.
 The pull of his stare rattled me.
 I wanted to know him.
 Follow him.
 I now understood there was something more out there for me, I just did not know what.
 Who.
 I needed to find it, find him.
 Somewhere.
 Maybe I just had.

 But I could not leave.
 I was obligated to stay.
 Already spoken for.

 “I’m sorry.”
 I hesitated.
 “I can’t go.
 You take it.”

-“Are you sure?” he questioned with puzzled expression, surprised as my once eager demeanor now visibly dissipated before him.
+“Are you sure?” he questioned with a puzzled expression, surprised as my once eager demeanor now visibly dissipated before him.